-Self seeding annuals save time, money and effort
+Self-seeding annuals save time, money and effort

 The first things to show their faces in the garden weren’t from seeds I planted this spring; they were from seeds that fell from last year’s plants.
-They were mustard, one of our favorite greens.
+They were mustard, one of my favorite greens.
 And they’re everywhere!

-Advantages and disadvantages of self seeding annuals
+Advantages and disadvantages of self-seeding annuals

-Self seeding annuals have many advantages, with only a couple of disadvantages.
+Self-seeding annuals have many advantages, with only a couple of disadvantages.

 Let’s start with the advantages: